gkurts/git-training/handouts/0001-02-01-GitBasics-Doing.md

 To demonstrate the usage of these commands, I will be working on a sample project (add url), to help demonstrate how these commands interact with your working environment

-We will cover:
+{/todo}

+Commands covered:

--   initializing a git repository - git init
+- Initializing a git repository - git init
--   adding files to the staging area - git add
+- Adding files to the staging area - git add
--   committing files to the git history - git commit
+- Committing files to the git history - git commit
+- Inspecting a repository - git status, git log

 `git init`
 ----------